end2endzone/end2endzone-hugo/jekyll-export/_posts/2014-09-12-the-hobby-zone-super-cub-lp-rtf-a-good-beginners-rc-plane.md

 ## Everything is included

 The plane is available as a RTF model.
-RTF stands for “Ready To Fly” which means that everything is included and already assembled in the package to get outside and have fun immediately.
+RTF stands for "Ready To Fly" which means that everything is included and already assembled in the package to get outside and have fun immediately.
 Even the batteries are included in the package which technically means that you need to charge them before you can get out and fly.

 ## Small factor

 The plane is small enough for most usage.
 It can fit nicely into the trunk of a car for easy traveling.
-The plane is only 32.5” in length and the wings are 48” in length.
+The plane is only 32.5" in length and the wings are 48" in length.
 The fuselage and the wings are detachable so you do not have to travel with the plane assembled and risking breaking something.

 ## Cheap